ESSENTIAL Self Catering Packing List When You Have a Baby

-What you need, what you should find at your destination and what to take with you
+Here to help you with what you need, what you should find at your destination and what to take with you.

 Going on holiday is such an exciting time for a new family and you’ll want to relax and savour every minute with your brand new baby.
 Going for the self-catering option is very popular with parents, as you can please yourself when – and what – you eat and you’re never going to be worried about your child screaming all through dinner in a restaurant!